znz/rubykaigi-2025-lt/riscv64.rubyci.org_internal.md

 # How to wait?

 - They cooperate using a shared directory.
-  - Update `mtime` of the specific file in it after chkbuild finished.
+  - After chkbuild finishes, it updates the `mtime` of a specific file in the shared directory.
-  - My own systemd path unit detects changing `mtime`, and reboot if required on both guest and host.
+  - A custom systemd path unit detects the `mtime` change and reboots both the guest and host if necessary.
-- Pros
+- Pros:
-  - They can be loose coupling.
+  - Loose coupling between components.
-  - Notifier has less privileges.
+  - The notifier requires fewer privileges.

 ## note